TheThinkingHome/Automations/blueprints/template/recently_active.md

 - Works with any on/off source: a `binary_sensor`, a `switch`, an `input_boolean`, anything that reads on or off.
 - If the source goes unavailable or unknown, the sensor returns `off`, so a dead source never sticks the sensor on and never silently suppresses whatever depends on it.

-One honest limit, stated up front so it does not surprise you: the off transition is rechecked on Home Assistant's once-a-minute clock tick, so the sensor can stay on up to about a minute past the window you set.
-The source turning off is caught instantly; only the window closing rides that minute tick.
-For second-precise timing or long windows, a timer helper is the better tool.
-This one is for light, short linger.
+How the timing works, up front: the linger runs on the binary sensor's own `delay_off`, so the off transition lands exactly when your window closes, to the second, and the source turning off is caught instantly.
+What it does not give you is a timer you can pause, cancel, or watch count down.
+If you need any of that, a timer helper or History Stats is the better tool.
+This one is for clean, short linger in a single line.

 ## Requirements